 Interest income on loans decreased \$9.5 million to \$56.9 million in fiscal 2012, compared to \$66.4 million during fiscal 2011.
 A decrease of \$7.2 million resulted from a \$116.3 million decrease in the average balance of loans outstanding over the prior year.
 Additionally, a decrease of \$2.7 million resulted from a 25 basis point decrease in the average yield on loans outstanding during the fiscal year.
 The weighted average rate on loans receivable at September 30, 2012, was 5.36%, a 55 basis point decrease from September 30, 2011.
 Interest income on mortgage-backed securities decreased \$558,000 to \$1.7 million in fiscal 2012, compared to \$2.3 million during fiscal 2011.
 This decrease primarily resulted from a \$10.6 million decrease in the average balance of mortgage-backed securities from the prior year.
 Interest and dividend income on investment securities decreased \$988,000 to \$3.0 million in fiscal 2012, compared to \$4.0 million during fiscal 2011.
 Although the average balance of investment securities increased \$53.0 million from the prior year, this increase was offset by a 340 basis point decrease in the average yield on such securities during the fiscal year.
+This significant decrease in the average yield on such securities during the fiscal year.
+This significant decrease in the average yield on such securities during the fiscal year.
 This significant decrease in the average yield on investment securities resulted from the Bank purchasing \$183.1 million in investment securities during the year, primarily lower-yielding U.S. government sponsored agency securities, to increase its level of highly liquid assets.

 Total interest expense during the year ended September 30, 2012, decreased \$8.4 million from the prior year.
 Specifically, interest on customer and brokered deposit accounts decreased \$6.1 million during fiscal 2012, resulting primarily from a 65 basis point decrease in the average rate paid on such interest-costing liabilities.
 Interest on FHLB advances decreased \$2.4 million during fiscal 2012.
 A decrease of approximately \$1.3 million resulted from a \$61.2 million decrease in the average balance of FHLB advances over the prior year.
 In addition, a decrease of approximately \$1.4 million resulted from a 65 basis point decrease in the average rate paid on FHLB advances during the fiscal year.
 Management continues to use FHLB advances as a primary source of short-term financing.
 The Bank's net interest income is impacted by changes in market interest rates, which have varied greatly over time.
 Changing interest rates also affect the level of loan prepayments and the demand for new loans.
 Management monitors the Bank's net interest spreads (the difference between yields received on assets and paid on liabilities) and, although constrained by market conditions, economic conditions, and prudent underwriting standards, it offers deposit rates and loan rates that maximize net interest income.
 Since the relative spread between financial assets and liabilities is constantly changing, North American's current net interest spread may not be an indication of future net interest income.